lydia-c2/fastpages-lyds/_posts/2022-12-06-Unit-3-Lesson-5-Hacks.md

     d. ["xylophone", "snowman", "snake", "doorbell", "author"]

-- I think b. is the answer because you cannot have negative numbers in binary.
+- I think c. is the answer because the numbers have to be in order within the list.